 Remember, the best dashboards are the ones that are properly tuned to your team and your stakeholders.
 So feel free to tweak the dashboards recommended below to your requirements.

-If you happen to be a Scrum Master for multiple teams, or have resources shared across multiple teams, you could change the layout of the one-team dashboard and have three columns, each with the same gadgets: Sprint Burndown, Sprint Health and Version Report.
+Also, if you happen to be a Scrum Master for multiple teams, or have resources shared across multiple teams, you could change the layout of this dashboard and have three columns, each with the same gadgets: Sprint Burndown, Sprint Health, and Issue Statistics (or a Custom Charts bar chart!).

 However, a focused approach only works if you know what to focus on.
 There are times when you can come out of a retro—or any other kind of meeting—and have no idea what’s happening.
 You know there’s something that needs to be fixed, a blocker or bottleneck somewhere, but you don’t know where or what’s causing it.